TomMhee/TomMhee/README.md

 # Thomas Hardcastle

-## Software Engineer | Rust & JavaScript Developer | Powerlifting Enthusiast
+## Software Engineer | Software Developer | Powerlifting Enthusiast

 👋 Hi, I'm Tom - a software engineer based in Cambridge, UK with a passion for building robust applications and solving complex problems.